 Here is some trouble shooting answers, courtesy of Beyonder.

+If you use firefox, just right click on the image and select "view image".
 If you use internet explorer, right click on the image, properties, copy the exact URL of the image and post it in the address bar and press enter.

 Tools.